savaava/MyTVsKeeper/AFEV.md

     - drag and drop funtionality
 - Fixing bugs
 - Enhanced design quality
+- **initPreviewColumn** method to add image in each cell of preview column in addVideo scene

 ## 1.3 - Coming soon
 - Adding statistics